Our Team

 Claudia was with us for our very first full year, and was part of the initial survey team before ATMEC was formalised.
 She was a full-time instructor with us for throughout 2021 before heading back home to Italy.

-Thomas Real
+Thomas Thana Real

 Tommy first joined us as an intern, then Instructor Trainee and completed his ATMEC journey as an Instructor and marine biologist in 2022.
 His nerdy vibes will continue from ATMEC straight to university in Australia.